michael-s-downs/thethingineed/README.md

 The compose flows configured to be used in the sandbox are the following:

-* techhub_retrieval_reference: to retrieve documents and generate content with a LLM
+* <i>techhub_retrieval_reference</i>: to retrieve documents and generate content with a LLM.
-* techhub_llm_model: to use a LLM directly, without a retrieval
+* <i>techhub_llm_model</i>: to use a LLM directly, without a retrieval.
-* techhub_retrieval: to only retrieve chunks / documents, without content generation.
+* <i>techhub_retrieval</i>: to only retrieve chunks / documents, without content generation.
 This template does not use a LLM.

 ### Compose execution
 To execute the RAG toolkit, there are two main things that you will need:
- * Query: This is the query that will be used to retrieve the documents and be sent to the LLM to generate content.
+ * <i>Query</i>: This is the query that will be used to retrieve the documents and be sent to the LLM to generate content.
- * Compose conf - template: This is the template that contains the actions that the RAG pipeline will carry out.
+ * <i>Compose conf - template</i>: This is the template that contains the actions that the RAG pipeline will carry out.
 Depending on the template, the system will behave differently and will need the "params" specified within said template.
-Check the available [compose templates](#templates-compose)
+Check the available [compose templates](#Compose-Templates).

 #### RAG execution

-The api endpoint must be called with the following body and headers.
+The API endpoint must be called with the following body and headers.
 Please note that the compose template being used is: **techhub_retrieval_reference**.
 This templates performs a number of actions that consist of retrieving the documents (using the parameter "query") from the "index" (where documents have been indexed) and then use the LLM component.
 The LLM component calls the specified "model" from the specified "platform" (model must be available in platform).
 The prompt sent to the LLM is defined by the parameter "template_name".
 In this case, we use the template: rag_with_references.
 This templates integrates the "query" and the retrieved context from documents and send it to the LLM.
-The available LLM templates are described in [here](#ltemplates-llm)
+The available LLM templates are described in [LLM prompt templates](#LLM-Prompt-Templates) section.

 ```json